Four Reasons to Develop a Tuition Reimbursement Program

-A recent survey showed that 92% of organizations offered some type of educational benefit, with 63% providing tuition assistance.
+A recent survey showed that 92% of organizations offered some type of educational benefit, with 63% providing tuition assistance or reimbursement.

 Organizations with tuition assistance report an increase of employee applicants of 20%, increased retention of 10-40% with a 21% increase in promotions for participants and an RoI of 129%.